blacktanktop/blacktanktop.github.io/content/home/talks.md

 # This file represents a page section.
 headless: true
-active: false  # Activate this widget? true/false
+active: true  # Activate this widget? true/false
 # Order that this section appears on the page.
-weight: 70
+weight: 90

-title: 'Recent & Upcoming Talks'
+title: 'Upcoming Talks and Poster sessions'
 subtitle:

 content: